At a glance

 When it comes to the data import itself, Blockpit has a major advantage: token classification.
 With Blockpit, you can quickly distinguish between scam tokens and legitimate coins because the contract address serves as verification in the background.

 With CoinTracking, it frequently happens after import that spam assets use the same ticker as real coins.
 A typical example: you see "USDC" in the transaction overview, but it is actually a scam token using the same ticker.
 In the default view, this is not easy to spot.
 CoinTracking does address this with an additional feature: the Spam Center flags and displays potential scam token contracts.
 You can delete them directly from the history there.
-We would give this point on token classification to Blockpit.
+TX-Partner gives this point on token classification to Blockpit.

 03 DeFi and Smart Contracts